nazavr322/ukr-handwriting-classification/README.md

 │   │   ├── split_train_test.py <- Script to perform train/test split.
 │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── features.py         <- File with functions to generate new features.
-│   └── models         <- Scripts to train and evaluate models │       ├── evaluate.py         <- Script to evaluate trained model on unseen data.
+│   ├── models         <- Scripts to train and evaluate models │   │   ├── evaluate.py         <- Script to evaluate trained model on unseen data.
-│       ├── functional.py       <- File with utility functions used in training and validation.
+│   │   └── functional.py       <- File with utility functions used in training and validation.
-│       ├── models.py           <- File with model architecture definitions.
+│   │   ├── models.py           <- File with model architecture definitions.
-│       └── train.py            <- Script to train model.
+│   │   └── train.py            <- Script to train model.
 ├── dvc.lock           <- File required for DVC data versioning.
 ├── dvc.yaml           <- File with definition of DVC data pre-processing pipeline.
 ├── poetry.lock        <- File that locks project dependencies to their current versions.
 └── pyproject.toml     <- File with project settings.
 ```
-## Data pre-processing and DVC